thevedicdeveloper/Pradumnasaraf/dailydev.md

 **Feedback**

-- Instead of [Markdown supported]() text, a Markdown logo can be used.
+- Instead of [Markdown supported]() text,.
+A Markdown logo can be used.
 Something like this

-- Instead of having two buttons, one for adding comments and one for viewing all the comments, I would like a single button, in which I can comment and view old comments at the same time (Scroll.)

-- Even though images and GIFs are supported there is no place it is mentioned and an easy way to add them.
-I have generated a hyperlink, Something like this can be added
+- Even though images and GIFs are supported, there is no place it's mentioned, and an easy way to add them.
+I have generated a hyperlink from the GitHub.
+Something like this can be added

 <img width="800" src="https://user-images.githubusercontent.com/51878265/171920131-0d262d99-d995-48be-8b8f-30f593e87eb3.png">

-- While commenting having old comments is great, something which we scroll.
-Also it's not very likely first I go in `Open Summary` and see old comments and come back here again to add my comment
+- While commenting it's great, we can see history of it, something which we can scroll.
+Also, it's not very likely firsty I go in `Open Summary` and see old comments and come back here again to add my comment

 <img width="800" src="https://user-images.githubusercontent.com/51878265/172032009-dcb94dcc-4e1a-4e66-9c86-6dc8baee3c28.png">